 words and photos by Zaïré Talon Daniels

 Zaïré Talon Daniels is currently a senior at the University of Akron studying photography, art history, and anthropology.
 In his free time, he enjoys reading, fitness, and meeting interesting people.
-He hopes to pursue his career in photojournalism with National Geographic or Vice News following graduation.
+He hopes to pursue a career in photojournalism following graduation.